-The UCC Art Gallery is located in the Whipple Fine Arts Building.
+The UCC Art Gallery is located in the Whipple Fine Arts Center.
 The 1,100 square foot space features six exhibits during the academic year.
 There is also the mezzanine gallery on the second floor of Whipple that features student art work on a continuous basis.
 Both galleries feature exhibits in a variety of media, including ceramics, drawing, painting, photography, printmaking and sculpture.
 The major purpose and function of the Art Gallery is to exhibit quality works of art for the education and cultural benefit of the students of UCC and the citizens of Douglas County.

 Did you know that the UCC features the largest public art collection in Douglas County?
 The College's Permanent Art Collection is an important part of the art Gallery mission.
 Over 70 artworks are on display in public spaces across campus.
 Collected artists are regionally and internationally renowned, and offer varied perspectives of contemporary art practices in the Pacific Northwest.